 - Coffee and tea – Caffeine leaches minerals out of the bones and teeth.

-- Soda – Carbonation decreases mineral absorption and paired with caffeine and sugar, does a real number on bone density.
+- Soda – Carbonation decreases mineral absorption and paired with caffeine and sugar, does a real

 - Alcohol – Alcohol irritates the stomach and digestive tract and may impair mineral absorption.